webmachinelearning/webnn/explainer-device-selection.md

 1. Allow the underlying platform ultimately choose the compute device.

-2. Allow scripts to express hints/options when creating contexts, such as preference for low power consumption, or high performance, low latency, or stable sustained performance etc.
+2. Allow scripts to express hints/options when creating contexts, such as preference for low power consumption, or high performance, low latency, stable sustained performance etc.

 3. Allow an easy way to create a context with a GPU device, i.e. without specifying an explicit [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice).

-4. Allow selection from available GPU devices, for instance by allowing specifying an explicit [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice) obtained from available devices using the [WebGPU](https://gpuweb.github.io/gpuweb) mechanisms.
+4. Allow selection from available GPU devices, for instance by allowing specifying an explicit [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice) obtained from available [GPUAdapters](https://gpuweb.github.io/gpuweb/#gpuadapter) using the [WebGPU](https://gpuweb.github.io/gpuweb) mechanisms via [GPURequestAdapterOptions](https://gpuweb.github.io/gpuweb/#dictdef-gpurequestadapteroptions), such as feature level or power preference.

 5. Allow selection from available various AI accelerators, including NPUs or a combination of accelerators.
 This may happen using a (to be specified) algorithmic mapping from context options.
 Or, allow web apps to hint a preferred fallback order for the given context, for instance `["npu", "cpu"]`, meaning that implementations should try executing the graph on NPU as much as possible and try to avoid GPU.
 Basically `"cpu"` could even be omitted, as it could be the default fallback device, therefore specifying `"npu"` alone would mean the same.
 However, this can become complex with all possible device variations, so we must specify and standardize the supported fallback orders.

 6. Allow enumeration of [OpSupportLimits](https://webmachinelearning.github.io/webnn/#api-mlcontext-opsupportlimits-dictionary) before creating a context, so that web apps could select the best device which would work with the intended model.
+This needs more developer input and examples.

 7. As a corollary to 6, allow creating a context using also options for [OpSupportLimits](https://webmachinelearning.github.io/webnn/#api-mlcontext-opsupportlimits-dictionary).